 The roadway network in this area suffers from high peak hour volume.
 As demonstrated in the traffic study, the addition of the project's traffic onto the roadway network challenges the existing capacity.
-Currently there is no reasonable transit option available in this area to provide a transportation alternative to single occupancy vehicles and reduce congestion.
+Currently there is no reasonable transit option available in this area to provide a transportation alternative to single occupancy vehicles and to reduce congestion.
 It is suggested that all recommended improvements be implemented prior to completion of this project.
 It is also suggested the developer work with MARTA to establish transit service within a comfortable walking distance of the proposed site.
-There are townhouse communities immediately to the north and east of the proposed site.
-It is suggested bike/ped connections be made with these communities to allow current residents easy, non-vehicular access directly to the site.
+Townhouse communities are located immediately to the north and east of the proposed site.
+Bike/ped connections should be made with these communities to allow current residents closest to the site easy, non-vehicular access directly to the site.
+Additionally, crosswalks should be provided across Holcomb Bridge Road, connecting the East Site driveway with the office/condo development currently under construction on the south side of Holcomb Bridge Road.